orestvasylyk/Database-Fundamentals/topic-12/README.md

-# Subtaks for topic 11.
-Functions and Stored Procedures
+# Subtaks for topic 12.
+DB Administration